 What to Try

-Harvesting on time is critical if you want to enjoy high quality produce and keep your garden productive.
-Over mature plants attract pests.
+Harvesting on time and regularly is critical if you want to enjoy high-quality produce and keep your garden productive.
+Over-mature plants attract pests and lose their flavor or tenderness.

-- Peas, snap beans, asparagus, squash: Harvest every day or two in morning; Degrade rapidly in hot weather
+- Peas, snap beans, asparagus, squash: Harvest every day or two in morning; produce degrades rapidly in hot weather

-- Greens like lettuce, chicory, spinach: Harvest thinnings or mature in morning; Degrade rapidly in hot weather
+- Greens like lettuce, chicory, spinach: Harvest in morning; degrades rapidly in hot weather

-- Cabbage, broccoli, cauliflower: Harvest heads firm and tight; Degrade rapidly in hot weather
+- Cabbage, broccoli, cauliflower: Harvest heads when firm and tight; degrades rapidly in hot weather; most homegrown broccoli/cauliflower heads will not be as large as store-bought

-- Sweet corn: Harvest tassels brown/ husk tight; Kernel liquid is milky
+- Sweet corn: Harvest when tassels turn brown/husk is tight; kernel liquid is milky (not clear)

-- Root crops: Harvest thinnings or mature; Store well in refrigerator
+- Root crops: Harvest greens from thinning or pick when mature; store well in refrigerator or may hold well in the ground

 Willamette Valley Vegetable Garden Planting Dates